 - Modern learning environments and links between pedagogy, student achievement and school design;

-- Raising efficiency of utilisation of school facilities to achieve desirable whole of government outcomes including multi agency ownership and presence.
+- Improving the utilisation of school facilities to achieve desirable whole of government outcomes including multi-agency ownership and presence.

 Exemplary facilities and good practice in educational facilities investment